-Communication is a critical aspect of the SETAC Pellston Workshop® process because if it fails, the hard work of the organizers, participants, and sponsors may be lost.
-Further, publication and dissemination of workshop proceedings is an indispensable component of a SETAC Pellston Workshop® and should be clearly identified in the communication plan portion of the workshop planning document.
+Communication is a critical aspect of the SETAC Technical Workshop process because if it fails, the hard work of the organizers, participants, and sponsors may be lost.
+Further, publication and dissemination of workshop proceedings is an indispensable component of a SETAC Technical Workshop and should be clearly identified in the communication plan portion of the workshop planning document.
+The type of communication will vary based on the level of the workshop.

 The review of the communications portion of the plan will take place in concert with the formal review and will draw on comments from the publication advisory committee (PAC).
 The participants responsible for leading or drafting each product should be clearly identified and deadlines for various milestones associated with publications should be set.
 For help with the communication plan including setting reasonable deadlines, please contact the SETAC Publications Manager.